-Learning Outcomes.
-To achieve this unit a learner must: Assessment Criteria: Assessment of these outcomes demonstrates the learner can: Understand the role of communication in effective Health and Social care practice 1.1 Describe the methods used to communicate in Health and Social care and 1.2 Discuss the strengths and weaknesses of both formal and informal communication methods 1.3 Outline the principles of effective communication.
-1.4 Explain potential barriers and how they can be overcome.
-Be able to communicate information in a variety of formats 2.1 Discuss the different methods of oral and written communication found commonly in Health and Social care 2.2 Produce an oral presentation and deliver to an audience at appropriate level 2.3 Produce a written communication that is appropriate for your organisational role Understand the importance of ICT in communication in Health and Social care 3.1 Discuss the benefits and potential hazards of using technology in communications for organisations 3.2 Discuss the benefits and potential hazards of using technology in communications for service users
+rning Outcomes.
+To achieve this unit a rner must be able to: Assessment Criteria: Assessment of these outcomes demonstrates a learner can: 1.
+Understand the role of effective communication in Health and Social 1.1 Describe the methods used to communicate in Health and Social Care Care practice 1.2 Discuss the strengths and weaknesses of both formal and informal communication methods.
+1.3 Outline the principles of effective communication.
+1.4 Explain potential barriers to communication and how they can be overcome.
+2. Be able to communicate information in a variety of formats 2.1 Discuss the different methods of oral communication commonly found in Health and Social Care.
+2.2 Produce an oral presentation and deliver to an audience at the appropriate level.
+2.3 Produce a written communication that is appropriate for your organisational role.

-3.3 Explain the issues around Data protection

-and how it is implemented in Health and

-Social care
+3. 3.
+Understand the importance of ICT in communication in Health and Social 3.1 Discuss the benefits and potential hazards of using technology in communications for organisations.
+Care 3.2 Discuss the benefits and potential hazards of using technology in communications for service users.
+3.3 Explain the issues around data protection and how it is implemented in Health and Social Care.

-1: Understand the Role of Effective communication in Health and Social Care Practice
+1: Understand the role of effective communication in Health and Social Care practice

-- Methods of communication and an understanding of basic models of communication used in Health and Social care. - Non-verbal, verbal, visual, face to face, formal and informal, vertical and horizontal, internal and external. - When to choose different communication methods - Differences between communication channels in large and small organisations - The strengths and weaknesses of different communication methods - Principles of effective communication, clarity of message, and language, choice of channel, listening to response
+- Methods of communication and an understanding of basic models of communication used in Health and Social Care - Communication methods: Non-verbal, verbal, visual, face to face, formal and informal, vertical and horizontal, internal and external - When to choose different communication methods - Differences between communication channels in large and small organisations - The strengths and weaknesses of different communication methods - Principles of effective communication, clarity of message and language, choice of channel, listening to responses